Hints for Preventing Resubmission Notices from Social Security

 - If the reported Employer/Agent EIN in the RE Record (positions 8-16) is registered with Social Security as Railroad only, make sure the wage report does not contain non-Railroad wages.

-- If the reported Employment Code in the RE Record (position 219) is Military (M), make sure the Employer/Agent EIN is registered with Social Security to report Military wages.
+- If the reported Employment Type (EET) Code in the RE Record (position 219) is Military (M), make sure the Employer/Agent EIN is registered with Social Security to report Military wages.

 To Avoid Errors Resulting from Incorrect Money Amounts:

 - Check to see that RW, RO, RT and RU Record money amounts are all numeric characters and within the maximum (and minimum) amounts your company pays to any one employee;

 - Verify that your payroll system has the correct Social Security Wages maximum (Social Security limit) entered and that all employee reports do not exceed that limit;

 - Verify by spot checking at least three employees (one - a maximum wage earner, one - a minimum wage earner, and one in between) to see that your system is withholding the correct percentages of Social Security and Medicare Tax;

 - Verify by checking at least three employees to see if your system is following the correct Federal Income Tax rate tables.

 To Avoid Errors Resulting from Invalid Names and Social Security Numbers (SSNs):

 - Check to see that the structure of the wage report ensures that the names and SSNs are in the proper positions;